pmolinag/common-angular-utilities/projects/common-ng-utilities/README.md

 1. Install the library by running `npm install common-ng-utilities`
 2. Run schematics with `ng g common-ng-utilities:<schematic-name>`

-Optionally, you can run the schematics with `npx schematic-runner <schematic-name>`
+Optionally, you can run the schematics with `npx -p common-ng-utilities schematic-runner <schematic-name>`

 Current schematics available: